emilnazarli/portfolio_management/README.md

 investments.
 Now I am going to explain what I have done.

+1. First, we need to import our library used within this project:
+[Datetime]-to get a date
+[pandas_datareader]-to get stock prices
+[pandas]-for analyses
-1. First, we need to import our library used within this project.
-Datetime-to get a date, pandas_datareader-to get stock prices, pandas-for analyses, NumPy -for high-level mathematical functions, matplotlib.pyplot-graphing, from pandas.plotting import register_matplotlib_converters, register_matplotlib_converters()-for register –for errors, fivethirtyeight.com - site I use graphs styles as the same.
+[NumPy]-for high-level mathematical functions, [matplotlib.pyplot]-graphing from pandas.plotting import register_matplotlib_converters,
+[register_matplotlib_converters()-for register –for errors, [fivethirtyeight.com] - site I use graphs styles as the same.

 2. Get stock symbols and my stocks for portfolio: GE-General Electronics, JPM-JPMorgan Chase &amp; Co., MSFT-Microsoft Corporation, C-Citigroup Inc. and print them